Best of ·

 Verdict

-The Razer BlackShark V2 Pro Wireless at £183.38 is the best wireless gaming headset compareelectronic tracks in the UK in May 2026.
-50 mm TriForce Titanium drivers, 70-hour battery, detachable HyperClear mic, and multi-platform support cover every gaming headset use case at a non-flagship price.
-The SteelSeries Arctis Nova Pro Wireless at £213.95 is the right pick for buyers who want the GameDAC and ANC.
-The SteelSeries Arctis Nova 5 Wireless at £99.99 is the mid-range value pick.
+The Razer BlackShark V3 Pro at £269 is the best wireless gaming headset Compare Electronic tracks in the UK in August 2026.
+50 mm bio-cellulose drivers, active noise cancellation, 7.1.4 spatial audio, a detachable HyperClear mic, and simultaneous 2.4 GHz and Bluetooth cover every gaming headset use case.
+The SteelSeries Arctis Nova Pro Wireless at £213.95 is the right pick for buyers who want the GameDAC and desk-side control.
+The HyperX Cloud Alpha Wireless at £84.63 is the mid-range value pick and the one to buy if a 300-hour battery matters more to you than ANC.
 The Turtle Beach Stealth 500 at £59.95 is the strongest under-£80 entry point.
 To pair the headset with a gaming PC, see Best gaming PC UK 2026.
 For mice, pads, and keyboards, see Best gaming mouse and mouse pad UK 2026 and Best gaming keyboard UK 2026.

 Frequently asked questions